Law and You > Criminal Laws > Bharatiya Nyaya Sanhita, 2023 > Chapter III: General Exceptions > Mistake of Fact as General Exception (S. 14 BNS)

 (b) A, an officer of a Court of Justice, being ordered by that Court to arrest Y, and after due enquiry, believing Z to be Y, arrests Z. A has committed no offence.

-Essentials of Section 76:
+Ingredients of Section 14:

 - The person is under a legal obligation to obey orders of the government or the superior in question;